 Wearing a mask doesn't have to be uncomfortable — nor should it.
 We found that stiff nose bridge wires, tight ear loops, and itchy material are the top causes of discomfort.
 To ensure a comfortable experience, we tested each mask on multiple people.
-We paid attention to every minute detail, both while walking casually to the store and while getting our heart rate up for a workout - among other things.
+We also tested each option in various situations, from sitting in coffee shops to exercising, both with and without glasses.

 Cotton is known for its breathability, and cotton masks are no exception in this department.
 The BeatBasic face mask is a top contender in this arena.
 Between its shape and the adjustable nose bridge wire, the air flows down the mask, keeping it from overheating.
-The Medi+Sons and Perry Ellis masks are also pleated, which allows for a little space between the mouth and the mask, letting breath flow more easily than form-fitted masks.
+The disposable SUDILO and Perry Ellis offer a pleated design that helps create extra room for breathability.

 Some masks in our test suite sit a little far off the face, while others are too tight.
 We found that the best fitting masks have a combination of an adjustable nose bridge wire and ear straps.
-Our top performer in this category is the Weddingstar, with the Perry Ellis coming in a close second.
+Our top performers in this category are the WeddingStar and BAGGUU.

 Durability is always an important factor.
 Not only do we want our reusable masks to last more than one wash, but we want our disposable ones to last through an entire day of work, evening out, or gym session.
-We paid special attention to popped stitches, the ear straps' elasticity, and the fabric quality pre- and post-wash.
+We paid special attention to popped stitches, the elasticity of ear straps, and the fabric quality pre and post-wash.

 Whether you're planning a quick trip to the grocery store or you're attending a wedding, it's important in these times to have the right mask for the job.
 They don't have to be uncomfortable, unfashionable, or difficult to breathe in.
-Without trying masks on, it can be a little difficult to tell what's what, which is why we had our experts test them out for you.
+Without trying masks on, it can be difficult to tell what's what, which is why we had our experts test out some of the top options on the market.
 After ample research, weeks of wear, and multiple washes, we landed on the top contenders in this review and hope that all our hard work helps you choose the perfect mask.

 — Hayley Thomas